 This search form has most of the same filters that the Streamlined search form has, but with niche or more specific filters found separated under buckets like General, Interior, Exterior and Community Features.
 The filters depend on what the MLS provides to us.

 The most important rule to remember is this:

-THE DEFAULT SEARCH PAGE WILL MIMIC WHATEVER YOU SET UP IN THE DEFAULT SEARCH APPEARANCE SECTION.
+THE DEFAULT SEARCH PAGE ON YOUR SITE WILL MIMIC WHATEVER YOU SET UP IN THE DEFAULT SEARCH APPEARANCE SECTION.

 This rule applies to the FILTERS applied as well: set your price filters, bathroom filters, etc exactly as you want them to appear to your users when they visit the default search page.

 You can also change the sorting of search results by adjusting the Results Sorting section under the map:

 In addition to the Default Search Results appearance, you can also include site-wide search restrictions using the Search Restrictions section: